 - Hands: What are you doing (or able, willing, and ready to do)?

 Together, we consider what’s demanded of us for living relationally and responsibly, for caring for ourselves and others, and for striving toward justice (social, racial, and environmental justice).

 When will the group be offered?

-What truths are asking to be told?
+What stories are unraveling or asking to be revisited and retold?

 What is the cost?